thanos-io/thanos/docs/proposals/201812_thanos-remote-receive.md

 ### Replication

 The Thanos receiver supports replication of received time-series to other receivers in the same hashring.
 The replication factor is controlled by setting a flag on the receivers and indicates the maximum number of copies of any time-series that should be stored in the hashring.
-If any time-series in a write request received by a Thanos receiver is not successfully written to at least `(REPLICATION_FACTOR + 1)/2` nodes, the receiver responds with an error.
+If any time-series in a write request received by a Thanos receiver is not successfully written to at least `int(REPLICATION_FACTOR/2) + 1` nodes, the receiver responds with an error.
 For example, to attempt to store 3 copies of every time-series and ensure that every time-series is successfully written to at least 2 Thanos receivers in the target hashring, all receivers should be configured with the following flag:

 ```
 --receive.replication-factor=3
 ```

+Note that `REPLICATION_FACTOR=2` is a special case.
+To make it possible to achieve "cheap HA" with only 2 replicas - there is no error returned for remote-write if only single copy is successfully written.
+But you should also remember that any 2 node clusters are subject to split brain situation in case of connectivity lost between them.
+Monitor for `grpc_server_handled_total{grpc_code="OK",grpc_method="RemoteWrite"}` or better use 3 replicas if you need reliability.

 Thanos receivers identify the replica number of a write request via a 0-indexed uint64 contained in an HTTP header.
 The header name can be configured via a flag: